PREPARING YOU FOR GOING HOME

 Pain management

-With regular pain relief you should be able to rest comfortably and carry out activities like walking, showering and physiotherapy exercises.
+With regular pain relief, you should be able to rest comfortably and carry out activities like walking, showering, and physiotherapy exercises.
 If you find that the medications prescribed by your surgeon aren't enough to manage your pain, please contact your family doctor or surgeon.

 Rest

-Feeling tired, uncomfortable and vulnerable when you first go home after surgery is very normal.
+Feeling tired, uncomfortable, and vulnerable when you first go home after surgery is very normal.
 Plan to have some rest time in your bed, and let family and friends know not to disturb you for the first day or so - unless they're helping with meals and other activities.

 Looking after your operation site (wound)